Journal Description

 - by Gita Neupane, Bal Krishna SharmaMedia, Culture & Society, Ahead of Print.
 This study examines social media discourse in connection with two separate high-profile statutory rape cases involving two male celebrities in Nepal: film and music video actor Paul Shah and cricket icon Sandeep Lamichhane.
 In the first case, we analyze …

-- by Xiao HanMedia, Culture & Society, Ahead of Print.
+- by Xiao HanMedia, Culture & Society, Volume 47, Issue 3, Page 624-637, April 2025.
 Datafication is reshaping feminism, as feminist pioneers, groups and communities increasingly engage with data practices for advocacy, activism and social change.
 This is a netnographic study exploring how feminist actors in China appropriate the emerging …

 - by Ebuka A Ifeanyichukwu, Lindsay H HoffmanMedia, Culture & Society, Ahead of Print.
 This study explores the use of incivility and language aggression in social media debates on Biafra separatist agitation.
 Using the Critical Discourse Analysis (CDA) approach, 611 samples which reflected the opinions of pro-Biafra and anti-Biafra groups …